jorenvst/hnotif/README.md

 # contributing

-Contributions are always welcomed!
+Contributions are always welcome!
 I'm especially inexperienced in GTK, so feel free to open issues, discuss the code or even submit a pull request.